fvilante/julia_rust_embedded/README.md

 This source code is used to control the Circuit Board `Julia PCI`(version 1.10).

-But the code is design with the concept of multi-platform in mind, and it is can run in Windows or in another microcontrolers manufactors or another AVR familly chip.
+Part of the code is multiplatform agnostic and part is plataform specific (AVR microcontroler).

 ## Prerequisites